 I peeped, hoping to find an opportunity to frighten Kevin.
 But I found myself glaring in absolute horror at a tall, bald figure that stood over my brother’s speechless, shaking form.

-The creature’s thin silhouette read not human as its pruny ivory skin seemed to glow in the dim room.
-It stared down at Kevin with its milky golf ball shaped eyes.
+The creature’s thin silhouette read not human as its ivory skin seemed to glow in the dim room.
+It stared down at Kevin with its milky golf ball-shaped eyes.
 I wanted to scream.
 But couldn’t.
 I could only stare at Kevin who was sitting on the couch staring back at the emaciated figure.

-The creature opened its mouth full of long, sharp, leaky fang-like teeth.
-They were covered in thick crimson liquid that pelted the floor.
+The opened its mouth full of long, sharp, leaky fang-like teeth.

-The monster lifted its hands and flexed its long fingers, showing its machete like claws.
-Slowly and gently, it wrapped its hands around Kevin’s torso, hoisting him in air before its pale face as if it were studying him.
+The monster lifted its hands and flexed its long fingers, showing its machete length claws.
+Slowly and gently, it wrapped its hands around Kevin’s torso, hoisting him up before its pale face as if it were studying him.
 Kevin watched the monster back, whimpering as if he were trying to speak or even breathe.
 Before Kevin could do either, the monster shoved him into its mouth, head first.
-Blood splattered across the room onto the unboarded windows, the unlit fireplace, and the couch where Kevin had been sleeping.
+Blood splattered across the room and onto the unguarded windows, the unlit fireplace, and the couch where Kevin had slept.
 I thought I heard him screaming, but I was so horrified by what I was seeing, my sense of hearing was temporarily seized.
 I wished I went blind too.

-“Santa,” I whispered as the creature continued to devour Kevin.
+“Santa,” I whispered as the care that I was there.
+Maybe it didn’t see me. continued to devour Kevin.
 I could hear the crunching and ripping of bone and flesh between every chew.
 Blood oozed from the sides of its mouth and in between its teeth.
-Its hands were coated with viscera and chunks of skin.
+Its hands with viscera and chunks of skin.
 The thing devoured Kevin without giving me so much as a bat of its milky eyes.
-It probably didn’t care that I was there.
-Maybe it didn’t see me.
+It probably didn’t

 Before I knew it, Kevin was gone and the monster turned and sluggishly dragged its feet toward the fireplace.
 Its swollen belly led the way.
-It scaled up the chimney using its long, bony legs to propel it upward.
+It scaled up the chimney using its long, bony legs to propel itself up.